A Graph-Matching Formulation of the Interleaving Distance between Merge Trees: Approximating the Interleaving Distance: Linear Binary Optimization

 Given $x\in E_T$ we define $F_x^1=\sum_{y} a_{x,y}\parallel C_{x,y}\parallel_\infty$, $F_x^2=(g(r_G)-f(x))u_x$, and $F_x^3=A_x$.
 Given $y\in E_G$, instead, we set $F_y^1=(f(r_T)-g(y))u_y$, and $F_y^2=A_y$.
 Analogously, we have $F_{r_T}^1=\mid f(r_T)-g(r_G) \mid $.
 Having fixed a total ordering on $V_T=\{a_0,\ldots, a_n\}$ and $V_G=\{b_0,\ldots, b_m\}$, respectively, we call $\mathcal{F}$ the vector containing all the components $F_x^i$ and $F_y^j$ of all the points taken in the chosen order:

 Similarly, for every $x$, we order the elements of the set $B_x$, so that $B_x=\left(\ldots, B_x^h,\ldots \right)$; then we set

-So we introduce the auxiliary variable $z$ and add the following constraints to the ones presented in \Cref{sec:constr_interl}: \begin{itemize} \item[(5)] $z\geq F_i$ for all $i$; \item[(6)] $z\geq B_i$ for every $i$; \end{itemize} and then solve $\min_{z,\mathcal{V}} z$ with all these constraints.
-We stress again that $F_i$ and $B_i$ are linear in $\mathcal{V}$; so the final problem is linear with integer valued variables.
+So we introduce the real valued auxiliary variable $z$ and add the following constraints to the ones presented in \Cref{sec:constr_interl}: \begin{itemize} \item[(5)] $z\geq F_i$ for all $i$; \item[(6)] $z\geq B_i$ for every $i$; \end{itemize} and then solve $\min_{z,\mathcal{V}} z$ with all these constraints.
+We stress again that $F_i$ and $B_i$ are linear in $\mathcal{V}$; so the final problem is linear with mixed binary valued variables (actually all but one variable are binary).
 In case of $\Gamma^{\downarrow}$ we repeat the same operations, omitting the constraints in (6).